jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-30-real-time-streaming-with-kafka-and-flink-6/index.md

 ### DynamoDB Table

-A simple DynamoDB table that has the *id* attribute as the partition key is configured as shown below.
+A DynamoDB table is defined, and it will be used to export the topic messages.
+The table has the *id* attribute as the partition key.

 ```terraform
 # infra/msk-connect.tf